Al-Qa'im (town)

 Al-Qa'im (القائم) is an Iraqi border town located nearly 400 km (248 mi) northwest of Baghdad near the Syrian border and situated along the Euphrates River, and located in the Al Anbar Governorate.
 It has a population of about 74,100 and it's the center of the Al-Qa'im District.

-The river water at Al-Qa'im carries less salt and mineral, so that it takes significantly less water to sustainably produce crops here than farther downstream, where more gallons of water must be used to avoid salinity.

 The Al-Qa'im border crossing connects Al-Qaim to close city Abu Kamal in Syria.

 Pre-war history

 In the early 20th century, there was a khan (caravanserai) and police station in Al-Qa'im, but no village.
-The khan was built in 1907 and was the residence of a local administrator.
+The khan was built in 1907, during the latter years of Ottoman Iraq, and was the residence of a local administrator.
 The surrounding area was inhabited by Bedouin Arabs from the Karablah and Jara'if tribes.

-Al-Qa'im was reportedly the site of Iraq's refined uranium ore production from 1984 through 1990.
-The officially named "Chemical Fertilizer Complex" was originally built by Belgian contractors in January 1976, and by 1982 it was processing phosphate from the nearby Akashat mine.
-That year, Iraq decided to build a uranium extraction facility on the same site, and hired Belgian contractors Mebshem to build the structure, completed in 1984.
-Unused uranium from Al-Qa'im was stored in nearby Tuwaitha.

-The production facility was completely destroyed during a 1991 US bombing campaign during the Gulf War.